neurobionics/opensourceleg/docs/tutorials/position_mode.rst

 .. code-block:: python

-    osl = OpenSourceLeg(frequency=200)
+    osl = OpenSourceLeg(frequency=200) # 200 Hz
     osl.add_joint(gear_ratio=9.0)

-In this code, we create an `OpenSourceLeg` object named `osl` with a frequency of 200 and a joint with a gear ratio of 9.0.
+In this code, we create an `OpenSourceLeg` object named `osl` with a frequency of 200 Hz and a joint with a gear ratio of 9.0.

 .. rubric:: Step 3: Setting Units for the `position` Attribute